It’s common knowledge that SEO & Online reviews are closely linked. The importance of reviews for SEO is undeniable.

-Reviews is all about balance — You want to create a review form that will lead to you getting detailed and genuine responses, however you don’t want to present the client with a form that is deeply complex and time consuming, this will drive potential reviewers away.
-Best advice is to keep the entire process simple, a short, concise form asking for the pros & cons of the experience and a general overall.
+Reviews are all about balance — You want to create a review form that will lead to you getting detailed and genuine responses, however, you don’t want to present the client with a form that is deeply complex and time-consuming, this will drive potential reviewers away.
+The best advice is to keep the entire process simple, a short, concise form asking for the pros & cons of the experience and a general overall.
 This is succinct yet also actively encourages the reviewer to leave an in-depth response.
-Important to note than a intricate and detailed review is worth far more to you than a one-liner with a star rating.
+Important to note that an intricate and detailed review is worth far more to you than a one-liner with a star rating.

 Phase Three — Perseverance.

 A lot of customers won’t initially reply to your review request, don’t be afraid to give them a friendly reminder without overstepping the mark.
 Schedule a follow about 3 days apart and keep it to just 2.
 Any more than this can be overbearing.
 The overall quantity of reviews you receive plays a huge role in where your website ranks on the web, you can’t just sit back and wait for the reviews to roll in, get out there and put wheels in motion.

 Importance of Reviews for SEO: The Responses, good & bad

 When it comes to the importance of reviews for SEO, you have to respond to your reviews, regardless of their content.
 This is vital as studies have shown that 29% of customers always check the review responses.
 Perhaps even more importantly, google confirmed that responding to reviews plays a key role in SEO, stating “Responding to reviews shows that you value your customers and the feedback they leave about your business.”

 Reviews are all about building trust between a business and its customer base.
 All reviews need to be addressed, regardless if good or bad.
 If you receive a scathing review from a customer even if they’re not entirely right, give yourself time and space to compose yourself — never respond to a review when you are emotionally charged.